• Skip to primary navigation

 Something that is worth it, that I still do, is take screenshots of all the positive, appreciative, and supportive feedback I get, and keep them in a special album on my phone called “Blog Love.”
 Because in addition to the asshole who thought he could identify a dry pasta through a computer screen without making the recipe, there was the stranger who said she made my recipe and loved it, and took the time to put a photo in the comments.
 That made my day.

-9. Most successful people are still people.
+9. Most successful people are still people

 And most businesses are people’s babies.
 Not Walmart-type businesses, but restaurants, small travel companies, even influencers.
 It’s easy to forget – when we’re on the outside looking in at someone successful and well known – and think, Why would they care about hearing from me?
 Or why would they care about the obnoxious comment I make?
 (Uhh, have you ever seen Mean Tweets?)